titon/framework/docs/en/packages/io/files.md

 ```

 If not using the constructor, use `create()`, which will return a boolean `true` on successful creation.
 This method will only create the file if it doesn't already exist.
-Also, an optional permission mode can be
+As well, an optional permission mode can be
 passed (defaults to `0755`).

 ```hack